Class: CloudEvents::Event::V1

 Attribute names must be given as defined in the standard CloudEvents

 specification.
-For example specversion
+For example specversion rather than spec_version.

 Results are given in their "raw" form, generally a string.
 This may be different from the Ruby object returned from corresponding attribute methods.
 For example: